 Click Upload Firmware on left column of Home page to access Upload Formware window.
 Click Choose File will open a browsw window where you can select the file to download.
-The file needs to be named image.bin for the Upload to work
+The file needs to be named image.bin for the Upload to work.

+Home

+Network

+Upload Firmware

+Reboot

-lome Network Jpload Firmware Upload Firmware
+Upload Firmware

-Reboot Upload a new firmware or ROM image into flash.
-(A firmware image file must be called image.bin .
+M image into flash.
+De called image.bin .
 A firmwa

 Select Image: Choose File No file chosen

 Upload

-Figure 10: Web Server - Firmware Update
+Figure 10 - Firmware Update